News & Events

 Each year, UTHealth Neurosciences hosts a variety of events for medical professionals, past patients and others interested in learning more about neurological health issues.
 These educational events bring together experts in the areas of neurosurgery, neurology, neuro-oncology, neuro-critical care, neurotrauma and nursing to present and discuss current topics in the field.
 From our annual Yatsu Day Symposium and Neuro ICU Symposium to our online webinars, UTHealth Medical School partners are helping educate patients and medical professionals, promoting continued innovation in neuroscience care.

 The Eighth Annual Neuro ICU Symposium will be hosted virtually this year on July 21-22nd.
 The two day course is designed to educate physicians, surgeons, nurses, and other healthcare professionals on how to optimally manage patients using a team approach and evidence-based medicine.
 This year’s emphasis will be on envisioning the future of Neuro ICU care, focusing on comprehensive patient care and optimizing critical care delivery.

 Pediatric Neuroscience Symposium

-Dr. David Sandberg has organized a holistic, one day course that provides updates on a range of neurologic conditions in pediatric patients ranging from spasticity to epilepsy to brain tumors.
-The series of lectures will be led by several of our own UTHealth Neuroscience pediatric physicians, including Dr. Manish Shah, Dr. Stephen Fletcher and Dr. Gretchen Von Allmen.
+The Pediatric Neuroscience Symposium is returning in September.
+This one day, holistic course will provide updates on a range of neurologic conditions in pediatric patients.
+The series of lectures will be led by several UTHealth Neuroscience pediatric physicians, including Dr. David Sandberg, Dr. Manish Shah, and Dr. Stephen Fletcher, among others.
 Check back soon for updates.

 Houston Neuroendovascular Surgery Club